 HVAC System Basics for New Homeowners

-Congrats on picking out your first home!
-You are obviously thrilled with your investment, though you may also feel overloaded by all the new responsibilities.
-Now that you’re the homeowner, not the renter, it’s your job to take care of all your home’s appliances and systems, like the heating and cooling equipment.
+Congratulations on buying your first home!
+You are certainly pleased with your investment, even though you may also feel overwhelmed by all your new responsibilities.
+Now that you’re a homeowner, not the renter, it’s your job to take care of all your home’s appliances and utilities, like the heating and cooling equipment.

-If the only interaction you’ve ever had with a furnace or air conditioner is to change the thermostat, you have plenty to learn.
-Get started with these HVAC system tips for first-time homeowners.
+If the only interaction you’ve ever had with a furnace or air conditioner is to use the thermostat, you have plenty to learn.
+Get started with these HVAC system basics for first-time homeowners.

 Know the Different Components of an HVAC System

 HVAC stands for heating, ventilation and air conditioning.
-Unless you live in an idyllic climate, your new home likely has this system to keep you warm during the winter and cool in the summer.
-Here are the important parts of an HVAC system:
+Unless you live in a perpetually comfortable climate, your new home likely has this system to keep you warm during the winter and cool throughout the summer.
+Here are the basic parts of an HVAC system:

 • Comfort units, such as an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few choices.